 4.)
 KNOW THE SPECIES

-You should always be aware as to what species your caviar is, the country of origin of the caviar, and the farm harvest date (all imported legitimate sturgeon caviar is available only as farm raised due to the protective ban on wild sturgeon stocks).
+You should always be aware as to what species your caviar is, the country of origin of the caviar, and the farm harvest date (all imported legitimate sturgeon caviar is available only as farm-raised due to the protective ban on wild sturgeon stocks).

-You should be able to trace the container of caviar you have by a “lot number” which refers back to the supplier’s legal documentation.
+You should be able to trace the container of caviar you have with a “lot number” which refers back to the supplier’s legal documentation.
 This is also required by the FDA in case of any food related contamination or recall.
 If you don’t have a lot number, you should not be serving the caviar.

 All caviar must have a “Best Consumed By” date as would any perishable fresh fish or packaged food.
 This usually is placed on the container along with the lot number.

 At Browne Trading, we take great pride in guaranteeing the best quality, freshest caviars –without any guesswork as to what you are purchasing – or where and how it was raised.
 Learn more about the caviars available.

 ~Rod Browne Mitchell, Owner, and President of Browne Trading Co.